joshuadkitenge/LSST-RAL-ECHO-EXP/README.md

   - Mount your CephFS instance in your home space (e.g. ~/cephfs_lsst) <br>
   - make sure you call it "cephfs_lsst"<br><br>
 ## Downloading the raw HSC Data
-- **you have to been in the lSST conda environment to do this step (look at the beginning of running the test)**
+- **you have to been in the LSST conda environment to do this step (look at the beginning of running the test)**
 - **Step 1:** run: *git lfs install* (in the sourced conda environment )<br><br>
 - **Step 2:** Downloading the sample data<br><br>
   - *cd ~/LSST-RAL-ECHO-EXP/lsst*<br>